Passengers on Queen Mary 2 sickened by unidentified pathogen

-NEW YORK (Reuters) - An unknown illness, suspected of being a norovirus, has sickened 194 passengers and 11 crew members aboard the luxury cruise ship Queen Mary 2, causing vomiting and diarrhoea, federal health officials said on Friday.
+NEW YORK, Dec 28 (Reuters) - An unknown illness, suspected of being a norovirus, has sickened 194 passengers and 11 crew members aboard the luxury cruise ship Queen Mary 2, causing vomiting and diarrhea, federal health officials said on Friday.

 Earlier in the week, 189 passengers and 31 crew members on the Emerald Princess came down with the same symptoms.